-2-time Olympic champion Perkins new Swimming Australia head
+2-time Olympic champion Perkins to lead Swimming Australia

 Perkins won gold in the 1,500 meters at the 1992 and 1996 Olympics and broke numerous world records in his career.
 He retired from swimming in 2000 having won 23 medals at international competitions and was inducted into the Sport Australia Hall of Fame in 2002.

-Perkins takes over the role that was left vacant by former president John Bertrand following the Swimming Australia annual general meeting last week.
+The 47-year-old Perkins takes over the role that was left vacant by former president John Bertrand following the Swimming Australia annual general meeting last week.
+Bertrand skippered Australia II to victory in the 1983 America’s Cup, ending 132 years of American supremacy in the yacht race.

-“I think Kieren’s swimming pedigree speaks for itself, but he also has incredible business acumen that will be vital to the role as we look to navigate in a post-COVID environment,” Swimming Australia chief executive Leigh Russell said Saturday in a statement.
+“I think Kieren’s swimming pedigree speaks for itself, but he also has incredible business acumen that will be vital to the role as we look to navigate in a post-COVID environment,” Swimming Australia chief executive Leigh Russell said in a statement Saturday.

 “He has spent a huge portion of his life in the sport and has that great blend of understanding the nuances of swimming and strategic experience from the corporate sector.”